bitrix24/b24restdocs/api-reference/sonet-group/sonet-group-feature-access.md

-# Check Current User's Access Rights sonet_group.feature.access
+# Check Current User Permissions sonet_group.feature.access

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}